Privacy Policy | Butterfly Clubhouse Daycare Albuquerque, NM

 3.2 Communication with Families

 We use contact information to maintain regular communication with families about their child's daily activities, developmental progress, upcoming events, policy changes, and any concerns that may arise.
-This includes daily reports about feeding, sleep, mood, and milestones, as well as formal progress assessments and parent conferences.

 3.3 Regulatory Compliance

 Information is used to comply with New Mexico childcare licensing requirements, including maintaining required documentation, reporting incidents as mandated by law, and cooperating with licensing inspections and investigations.
-We also use information to comply with health department requirements and other applicable regulations.

 3.4 Business Operations

 We use information for legitimate business purposes such as billing and payment processing, enrollment management, staff scheduling, facility planning, and quality improvement initiatives.
-Financial information is used solely for payment processing and program administration.

 4. Information Sharing and Disclosure